 Arrival - Ports of Entry

-Boats must proceed directly to one of the official Ports of Entry: Puerto Ayora in Santa Cruz, Puerto Baquerizo in San Cristobal and Puerto Villamill in Isabella (see note below).
+Boats must proceed directly to one of the official Ports of Entry: Puerto Ayora in Santa Cruz, Puerto Baquerizo in San Cristobal and Puerto Villamill in Isabela (see note below).
 These are the only ports where boats may clear in.

 Yachts arriving should not stop anywhere but a Port of Entry nor must anyone go ashore in the national park without an official guide (except for a handful of sites where access without a guide is permitted - see Restrictions).
 Yachts may be boarded at any time to check if one has a guide.
 The penalty is a fine for stopping at outer islands without permission.
 All the local boats have guides on board who are in radio contact with the port authority and will immediately report any yacht breaking the regulations.